How to Automate Public Holiday Pay with Rule Sets

 You'll first need to set your pay categories up.
 To do this, go to the 'Payroll settings > Pay categories' page and click on the 'Permanent ordinary hours' pay category.
 If there is not one already, you'll need to add a linked pay category called 'Permanent - Public holiday (not worked)'.
 This will be a flat rate that we will pay the employee.
 It will accrue leave and super.

 Next, add another linked pay category, this time called 'Public holiday'.
-It will still accrues leave and super, but will have a penalty loading (for example 150%).
+It will still accrue leave and super, but will have a penalty loading (for example, 150%).

 More information about pay categories can be found here